mihir-amenity/Amenity_Training_Tasks/task2/Readme.md

      *
 ```

-Code for all above pattern written in java
+Code for all above pattern written in Javascript